 --------- The 3rd change ---------

-4.1 Multi-modality service
+4.1 Multi-modal service

-Tactile and multi-modality communication services enable multi-modality interactions, combining ultra-low latency with extremely high availability, reliability and security.
-Tactile internet can be applied in multiple fields, including: industry, robotics and telepresence, virtual reality, augmented reality, healthcare, road traffic, serious gaming, education and culture, smart grid, etc. [2].
-Multi-modality can be used in combination in the service to provide complementary methods that may convey redundant information but can convey information more effectively.
-With the benefit of combining input from more than one sources and/or output to more than one destination, interpretation in communication services will be more accurate and faster, response can also be quicker, and the communication service will be smoother and more natural.
+Tactile and multi-modal communication services enable multi-modal interactions, combining ultra-low latency with extremely high availability, reliability and security.
+Tactile Internet can be applied in multiple fields, including: industry, robotics and telepresence, virtual reality, augmented reality, healthcare, road traffic, serious gaming, education and culture, smart grid, etc. [2].
+Multiple modalities can be used in combination in a service to provide complementary methods that may convey redundant information but can convey information more effectively.
+With the benefit of combining input from more than one source and/or output to more than one destination, interpretation in communication services will be more accurate and faster, response can also be quicker, and the communication service will be smoother and more natural.

-For a typical tactile and multi-modality communication service/application, there can be different modalities affecting the user experience, e.g.:
+For a typical tactile and multi-modal communication service/application, there can be different modalities affecting the user experience, e.g.:

 Video/Audio media;